 1 (B) The system shall, upon Upon detection of faults or failures, the system shall send an 2 appropriate message consisting of visual and audible indications. indications to personnel 3 designated by the PSAP.
 4 (3) The system shall provide A a log of system messages and transactions, transactions shall be 5 generated and maintained.
-6 (4) -A spare display screen, pointing device, and keyboard shall be available in the PSAP for immediate 7 change out.
-8 9 (b) Secondary N lethod.
-10 (1)(b) A PSAPS shall maintain a secondary CAD method shall be provided and shall be available for use 11 in the event of a failure of the CAD system.
+6 (4) A spare display screen, pointing device, and keyboard shall be available in the PSAP for immediate 7 change out.
+8 9 (b) Secondary M lethod.
+10 (1) (b) A PSAPS shall maintain a secondary CAD method shall be provided and shall be available for use 11 in the event of a failure of the CAD system.
 12 (c) Security.
-13 (1) -CAD systems shall utilize different levels of security to restrict unauthorized access to sensitive and 14 critical information, programs, and operating system functions.
+13 (1) CAD systems shall utilize different levels of security to restrict unauthorized access to sensitive and 14 critical information, programs, and operating system functions.
 15 (2) The PSAP shall have the ability to control user and supervisor access to the various security levels.
 16 (3) Physical access to the CAD system hardware shall be limited to authorized personnel as determined 17 by the PSAP.
-18 (4)(c) Operation of the CAD system software shall be limited to authorized personnel by log-on/password 19 control, workstation limitations, or other means as required by the PSAP.
-20 (5) (d) The PSAP shall provide network isolation necessary to preserve bandwidth capacity for the efficient 21 operation of the CAD system and processing of emergency 911 calls.
+18 (4) (c) Operation of the CAD system software shall be limited to authorized personnel by log-on/password 19 control, workstation limitations, or other means as required by the PSAP.
+20 (5) (d) The PSAP shall provide network isolation necessary to preserve bandwidth eapacity for the efficient 21 operation of the CAD system and processing of emergency 911 calls.
 22 (A) The CAD system shall provide measures to prevent denial of service attacks and any other 23 undesired access to the CAD portion of the network.
-24 (B) The CAD system shall employ antivirus software where necessary to protect the system 25 26 from infection.
-26 27)11 call Data Exchange.
-The CAD system should shall have the conshility to allow amorgonay 011 call data systemes 27 28 (1) (e) The CAD system should shall have the capability to allow emergency 911 call data exchange between the CAD system and other CAD systems, and between the CAD system and other 28 29 systems.
-29 30 (2) The CAD system should have the capability to allow data exchange between the CAD system and 31 (2) other systems.
-32 (e) CAD Capab i (1) The installation of a CAD system in emergency service dispatching shall not negate the 33 (1) 33 34 (1) requirements for a secondary dispatch circuit.
-(1) 34 (1) requirements for a secondary dispatch circuit.
+24 (B) The CAD system shall employ antivirus software where necessary to protect the system 25 from infection.
+26 911 call Data Exchange.
+27 (1) (e) The CAD system should shall have the capability to allow emergency 911 call data exchange 28 between the CAD system and other CAD systems, systems, and between the CAD system and other 29 systems.
+30 (2) The CAD system should have the capability to allow data exchange between the CAD system and 31 other systems.
+32 (e) CAD Capabi lities.
+33 (1) The installation of a CAD system in emergency service dispatching shall not negate the 34 requirements for a secondary dispatch circuit.
+35 (2) The PSAP shall provide software that is for or part of the CAD system that will provide data entry; 36 resource recommendations, notification, and tracking; store records relating to all emergency 911 37 calls and all other calls for service and status changes; and track those resources before, during, and